Right Arrow

 Key Performance Indicators (KPIs) create the framework for evaluating safety program effectiveness.
 Without clear metrics, safety managers operate on guesswork rather than data-driven analysis.

-Leading indicators offer forward-looking information that helps predict and prevent incidents:
+Leading indicators offer forward-looking information that helps identify risks and mitigate incidents:

 • Percentage of workers with current safety training